supermitsuba/PeopleSearch/README.md

 You might notice that with each feature there is a release created.
 This should show how the project evolved with each new feature being added.

+### AppSettings

+To configure the application, you must find the files by the name of appsettings.json and appsettings.development.json.
+The appsettings.json are for default values.
+The development file is for overriding development specific settings.
+There is no production settings, but this would only require adding an appsettings.production.json.

+The settings that are in the project are the following:

+1. Logging
+  - This setting is for controlling the logging in the application.
+You can set if it should output to console or file, log levels and more.
+2. SQLite Database settings
+  - Set the SqliteConnectionString to the SQLite database you would like to connect.

 ## Tradeoffs

 ### ASP.net CORE